-- A. A time-out may be called only by the Captain or Alternate Captain at a stoppage of play.
-The play will then resume with a face-off. - B. One time-out of one-minute duration for each team per half will be available.
-A game time out may be called by the Referee at any time during the game. - C. When there is a time-out, the teams may go to their player bench. - D. No time-outs shall be allowed during an overtime period.
+- a) A time-out may be only be called by the Captain or Alternate Captain at a stoppage of play.
+The play will then resume with a face-off. - b) One time-out of one-minute duration for each team per half will be available.
+A game time out may be called by the Referee at any time during the game. - c) When a team has called a time-out, the teams may go to their player bench. - d) No time-outs shall be allowed during an overtime period.